Day One on the Camino Portugués

 High Walls Along the Calçada da Cruz da Pedra, Lisbon, PortugalHigh Walls Along the Calçada da Cruz da Pedra

-At about three kilometers into the day we walked past the Museu National do Azulejos, or the National Museum for the famous Portuguese blue tiles.
+At about 2.75 kilometers into the day we walked past the Museu National do Azulejos, or the National Museum for the famous Portuguese blue tiles.
 Unfortunately, on this trip, we were not able to see this famous tourist site.

 Museu National do Azulejos, Lisbon, PortugalMuseu National do Azulejos